-Twenty years and over given to a single book, and the constant dwelling with the gospels, in the gospels, meditating day and night, has produced in him the effect, if I may say it, of catching their very spirit and transfusing it into his own heart; and hence, the remarkable portraiture of the character of the earliest Evangelist and the new insight into the plan of his Gospel.
-If any one does not credit what I say, let him investigate for himself and see if Dr. Upham's writings are not worthy of even more praise than I have been able to bestow upon them.
+Twenty years and over given, to a single book, and the constant dwelling with the g pels, in the gospels, meditating day and night, has produced in him the effect, if I may say it, of catching their very spirit and transfusing it into his own heart; and hence, the remarkable portraiture of the character of the earliests Evangelist a to the new insight into the plan of his Gospel.
+If any one does not credit what I say, let him investigate for himself and see if Dr. Upham's writings are not worthy of even. more praise than I have been able to bestow upon them.

 Permit me a word more of personal witness.
 Notice one feature of Dr. Upham's productions, which has greatly cheered and helped me in my Bible-class teaching-to wit, the established fact that there were "oral gospels."
-Then the several collateral facts, for example, that Matthew six or seven years after their utterance formulated them in a written manuscript; that Mark a little later put forth "the gospel" of the Apostle Peter, there having arisen strong reasons for his doing so; that the Apostle Paul at a peculiar crucial epoch found a voice for his testimony through Luke; and that finally the beloved disciple John, when silvered with years, gave the finest sweet public and its admirers, but it will be sure to touches of his vivified witnessing to complete the exhibit that Jesus of Nazareth was indeed the Messiah, the Son of Man, and the Son of appreciation and to trust to time in giving it its | God, the very Immanual of the good old Scriptures-the Saviour of the whole world.
+Then the several collateral facts, for example, that Matthew six on seven years after their utterance formulated them in a written manuscript; that Mark a little later put forth " the gospel" of the Apostle Peter, there having arisen strong reasons for his doing so; that the Apostle Paul at a peculiar crucial epoch found a voice for his testimony through Luke; and that finally the beloved disciple John, when silvered with years, gave the finest sweet touches of his vivified witnessing to complete the exhibit that Jesus of Nazareth was indeed the Messiah, the Son of Man, and the Son of God, the very Immanual of the good old Scriptures-the Saviour of the whole world.

-Reading the last chapter of the "Thoughts" verified in my heart all this strong and beauti ful presentation of mighty truth, on which hangs the perpetuation of our existence and the joy of it after the granite hills shall have crumbled to dust; and I say as I close the volume, with this loyal prophet of America: "The work of the chosen witnesses is at last complete."
+Reading the last chapter of the "Thoughts" verified in my heart all this strong and beautiful presentation of mighty truth, on which hangs the perpetuation of our existence and the joy of it after the granite hills shall have crumbled to dust; and I say as I close the volume, with this loyal prophet of America: "The work of the chosen witnesses is at last complete."

 OLIVER OTIS HOWARD, Major-General U. S. Army.
-GOVERNOR'S ISLAND, N. Y. HARBOR.
+GOVERNOR'S ISLAND, N. Y. H.